marioem/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/marginplot-1.png)

 Red squares on the x axis margin indicate dates for which there are missing `steps` values.
-It can be seen that for the days with missing `steps` values there are no measurements available (no blue dots), so the algorithm for imputing missing values must do so for all intervals for the 8 days with missing values.
+It can be seen that for the days with missing `steps` values there are no measurements available at all (no blue dots), so the algorithm for imputing missing values must do so for all intervals for the 8 days with missing values.

 ### Missing Data Imputation